What is a setout survey?

 Why do I need a Redefinition boundary survey?

-If you require boundary pegs placed to locate your boundary locations for fencing or boundary disputes you will need a redefinition survey.
+If you require boundary pegs placed to locate your boundary locations for fencing or boundary disputes you will need a boundary redefinition survey.
 Only a licensed cadastral surveyor can legally place boundary pegs.

 Why do I need a set out survey?

-You will need a set out survey to accurately mark the any new building you are proposing to build on your site.
+You will need a set out survey to accurately mark any new building you are proposing to build on your site.
 Council will require this set out to be certified by a licensed cadastral surveyor.

 Why do a unit title subdivision?